IT Service Delivery Friction: Defining It, Identifying It, and Eliminating It

 This phenomenon can be called “Service Delivery Friction.”
 It can be summarized neatly as this: A limiting factor of speed to value, often caused by resistance between agile product teams and non-agile service delivery, harming IT’s ability to deliver value faster.

 Using a rather simple formula, you can measure the volume of Service Delivery Friction for specific IT requests or services.
 This objective numerical value can then provide context, empowering IT leaders to identify the most common instances of friction and then prioritize those to eliminate.

 Our formula: The Service Delivery Friction Index (SDFI)

 There are many possible ways to calculate Service Delivery Friction, but we believe in using the most straightforward one.

-Once you identify service elements that have a high amount of friction, you can then determine solutions to reduce that friction.
+Once you identify service elements that have a high amount of friction, you can then determine solutions to reduce it.
 Data analytics and machine learning can assist with the identification of the true sources of friction and highlight opportunities to smooth them over.
-Automation, adjustments to ITSM processes, or a creation of a new metric to monitor ongoing friction are all possible examples of how friction can be eliminated.
+Automation, adjustments to IT System Management (ITSM) processes, or a creation of a new metric to monitor ongoing friction are all possible examples of how it can be eliminated.

 Identifying and eliminating Service Delivery Friction, in action

 The important thing to remember about SDFI is that it measures the context of how service delivery is going, both overall and with respect to specific service elements.
 Comparing the proportion of each suspected problem area’s SDFI to the total, for instance, can paint a picture of where your biggest sources of friction may lie.

 The following slide was derived from a webinar we recently held on the subject of Service Delivery Friction.
 It perfectly illustrates how calculating SDFI can prevent distortions that result from an apples-to-oranges comparison between perceived sources of friction and their actual impact on mean time to value.